JudeWells/chainsaw/README.md

 1) install stride: scource code and instructions are packaged in this repository in the `stride` directory.
 You will need to compile stride and put the executable in your path.
-Update the stride_path variable in get_predictions.py to point to the stride executable.
+Update the `stride_executable` variable in get_predictions.py to point to the stride executable.

 2) install the python dependencies: `pip install -r requirements.txt`